cdl-geneseo/geneseo-dictionary/P/Piddle-Pot.md

 # Piddle Pot

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Piddle Pot

 Created by  Unknown User (lav4), last modified by  Unknown User (lah15) on Nov 15, 2010

 Noun: a toilet.
 Example &quot;Hang on, we have to wait for Emily.
 She's on the piddle pot.&quot; Obsolete as of Fall 2010 (Hanson).